sdblepas/spring-petclinic/readme.md

 ## CI
- Any commit to this repository will trigger a travis-ci check https://travis-ci.com/sdblepas/spring-petclinic and a build of the docker image that can be found here https://hub.docker.com/r/sdblepas/petclinic If you want to deploy the pet-clinic via ansible you can use the <file>
+ Any commit to this repository will trigger a travis-ci check https://travis-ci.com/sdblepas/spring-petclinic and a build of the docker image that can be found here https://hub.docker.com/r/sdblepas/petclinic If you want to deploy the pet-clinic via ansible you can use the ansible-playbook-docker.yaml add you host in your ansible host file and add the playbook.

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>